Over the years, Meteorologist Drew Anderson has reported on all sorts of science and environmental stories.

-At FOX43, I covered an Earth Day celebration, and while I was there, the weather became part of the story.
+Meteorologist Drew Anderson covered an Earth Day celebration, but quickly found that weather became the story.

-At the top of the hour, I used a stack of bread to show how much snow had fallen at my location.
+At the top of the hour, he stacked slices of bread to show how much snow had fallen.

-I received an Emmy nomination for excellence in weather reporting for this story.
+This innovation was awarded with an Emmy nomination for excellence in weather reporting.

 Natural Disaster Reporting

-After straight-line winds tore through northern Lancaster County, I volunteered to work on a day off so that I could report on the damage.
+After straight-line winds tore through northern Lancaster County, Meteorologist Drew Anderson came in on a day off to help cover the storm.

 When reports of an earthquake started flooding the newsroom, Meteorologist Drew Anderson got a story up on FOX43’s website right away.
 Then, he had a full report on the evening news.